SE2-GROUP-P12/SPG/README.md

  if you want reset the local db you can simply run the commands
  1. shut down the services and remove the container, you can do this with this commang: `docker-compose down`
  2. execute this command to remove the volume used by mysql: `docker volume rm spg_mysql-persistent-volume`

+### Set Up Email Server

+  Currently the email server is linked to a MailTrap account (s287961@studenti.polito.it), the number of mail available is 500 per month.
+  By the way the mail server(which is using SMTP) could be set up using other credentials and/or mail server (if yoo want to use a real mail server a security channel on TLS should be used).
+  The `application.properties` file in the `main` package can be edited in order to seu up correctly the mail server.
+  Pay attention to not edit the `application.properties` file in the `test` package since this is working on greenmail SMTP mock, if wrongly edited some test will crash.

 ## Run the server